Hear from our Fall 2024 Interns about their experience at WTCSav.

 Q4: What do you wish you knew before interning that you would like to share with other students?

-Q5: Would you recommend other students complete WTCSav’s Internship Program?
+Q5: Would you recommend other students complete WTCSav’s internship program?
 If so, why?

-Economic and Trade Research Intern
+Trade Services Intern

 Georgia Southern University